FAQs and other useful information

 Revised 12.01.2021

-Yes, and this is done via a petitioning process.
+Yes, if the education is relevant to your specialization.
+This is done via a petitioning process.
 You can find the petition form here: https://www.medfitclassroom.org/petition/.

 Please note, at $25 petition fee is required before CEUs are applied.